-- A student who is suspended for less than one year shall be placed on inactive student status and remains eligible to re-enroll at the University (subject to individual campus enrollment policies) once the suspension has been served.
+- A Student who is suspended for less than one academic year shall be placed on inactive Student (or equivalent) status (subject to individual Campus policies) and remains eligible to re-enroll at the University (subject to individual Campus enrollment policies) once the suspension has been served.
 Conditions for re-enrollment may be specified.

-- A student who is suspended for one year or more shall be separated from student status but remains eligible to reapply to the University (subject to individual campus application policies) once the suspension has been served.
+- A Student who is suspended for one academic year or more shall be separated from Student status but remains eligible to reapply to the University (subject to individual Campus application polices) once the suspension has been served.
 Conditions for readmission may be specified.

 Compensation for loss, damages or injury.
 This may include appropriate service and/or monetary material replacement.

 Loss of Financial Aid

 Consistent with California Education Code Sections 69810 et seq., scholarships, loans, grants, fellowships, and any other types of state financial aid given or guaranteed for the purposes of academic assistance can be conditioned, limited, cancelled, or denied.